Application savings are locked behind infrastructure credibility

 Proposals without empirical backing face reasonable resistance

-Analysis built from cost attribution alone references behavior the analyst hasn't observed firsthand.
+Analysis built solely on cost attribution references behavior the analyst hasn't observed firsthand.
 When the owning team asks questions that attribution data can't answer — why the allocation is that size, what happens during the batch window, whether the proposed change affects a downstream dependency — the proposal stalls.

 When the analysis misses something, the correction comes from the owning team.
 Building from correction is slower than building from demonstrated depth.